Your Gardening Guide to Grow and Care for Foxgloves

 By allowing the plants to reseed, you can extend their presence in your garden and create beautiful displays year after year.

-If you have any questions about how to grow and care for foxgloves that I haven’t covered here or have a message, I’d love to hear from you.
+If you have any questions about growing and caring for foxgloves that I haven’t covered or have a message, I’d love to hear from you.
 Leave a comment below.
-And be sure to share this blog post link with anyone who may find these gardening tips useful.
+Be sure to share this blog post link with anyone who may find these gardening tips useful.

 Until next time,